 During this webinar, you will find out more about:

 - Impacts of the pandemic on mental health and addiction

 - Understanding concerning signs and symptoms in the workplace

 - Recognizing mental health and addiction as diagnosable disabilities

 - Treatments available for different levels of symptom severity

-And for the 5 weekdays of Mental Health Week, subscribe to our email list and you will get 5 simple daily exercises you can do with your employees and colleagues to help with their mental wellbeing in the workplace.Sign Up
+And for Mental Health Week this year, we have a handout with 5 simple daily exercises you can do with your employees and colleagues to help with their mental wellbeing in the workplace.Get Download

 EHN Canada Can Help